Imola 2020 World Championships: What is Alex Dowsett’s unbranded time trial bike? - Cycling Weekly

 Israel Start-Up Nation ride Factor bikes and in time trials compete on the Factor Slick machine.

-But to maximise his aero efficiency on the 31.7km-long course in Imola, Dowsett will instead be riding Specialized’s rapid disc TT bike, the Shiv.
+But to maximise his aero efficiency on the 31.7km-long course in Imola, Dowsett rode Specialized’s rapid disc TT bike, the Shiv.

-Dowsett will also be riding the ubiquitous Poc Tempor aero helmet, which has become hugely popular in recent years thanks to the Huub-Wattbike team on the track.
+Dowsett rode in the ubiquitous Poc Tempor aero helmet, which has become hugely popular in recent years thanks to the Huub-Wattbike team on the track.

-The wheels kitted to the Shiv are also pretty striking, as Dowsett is using the Revolver Troika TMD tri-spoke front wheel, which features a carbon minidisc on the non-disc side of the wheel, which redirects the airflow around the disc rotor.
+The wheels kitted to the Shiv are also pretty striking, as Dowsett used the Revolver Troika TMD tri-spoke front wheel, which features a carbon minidisc on the non-disc side of the wheel, which redirects the airflow around the disc rotor.

-Aerodynamics will be pivotal throughout the Imola course, which is a high-speed out and back route with very little climbing, which makes straight-line speed on the flat key.
+Aerodynamics were pivotal throughout the Imola course, a high-speed out and back route with very little climbing, which makes straight-line speed on the flat key.
+That played into the favour of Italian Filippo Ganna, whose incredible power over shorter courses saw him come out on top ahead of Belgian champion Wout van Aert in second and Stefan Küng in third.

-Dowsett will be representing Britain alongside Geraint Thomas, who will be riding the Ineos Grenadiers issue Pinarello Bolide bike.
+Like fourth place Geraint Thomas, Ganna rode the Ineos Grenadiers issue Pinarello Bolide bike.

 The elite women took on the same course on Thursday (September 24), with Anna van der Breggen (Netherlands) taking the victory after reigning champion Chloe Dygert crashed out at high-speed while looking certain to take the wine.